mfaks/Cave-Exploration-Adventure/README.md

 # Cave-Exploration-Adenture - Text-Based Adventure Game in C++

 ## Introduction
 Cave Exploration Adventure is a text-based adventure game set inside the cave of the Wumpus, a scary, gold-hoarding monster who likes to eat people who disturb its sleep.
 The player's goal is to guide an adventurer to kill the Wumpus, find its hidden gold, and escape alive.
-This game implementation aims to replicate the classic Cave Exploration Adventure gameplay experience in C++.
+This game aims to replicate the classic Cave Exploration Adventure gameplay experience in C++.

 ## Description
 Cave Exploration Adventure is a game where the player navigates through a cave filled with hazards and treasures, including bottomless pits, super bats, and gold.
 The player's actions include moving through tunnels to adjacent rooms, firing arrows to kill the Wumpus, and avoiding hazards.
 The game provides percept messages to inform the player about nearby events, such as the smell of the Wumpus, the flapping of bat wings, the feeling of a breeze from a pit, or the sight of glimmering gold.